 Instructions

 - Cut loin into 4 medallions, then lay between sheets of parchment paper or plastic wrap and pound thin.
-(The cutlets will be about 2 ½ times the original diameter once pounded out)
+(The cutlets will be about 2 ½ times the original diameter once pounded out) Season the pork with salt and pepper if you like.

 - Beat the eggs in medium size bowl with milk and a pinch of salt and couple grinds of fresh pepper.